bknazook/cheatsheets/README.md

 # Each content type has a template that includes:
-Software programs designed to open the filetype, and any alternative software programs that can be used to open the file in various operating systems
-Any commands or instructions need to load the file and check contents Preservation recommendation
-Links to extended guidance where available
+<ul><li>Software programs designed to open the filetype, and any alternative software programs that can be used to open the file in various operating systems</li><li>Any commands or instructions need to load the file and check contents</li><li>Preservation recommendation</li><li>Links to extended guidance where available</li><li>Date created</li><li>Date updated</li>/ul>
-Date created
-Date updated

 Cheat sheets are provided in both English and French.

-The purpose of presenting the Cheat Sheets publicly is encourage standardized and accessible practices in data curation and preservation.
-Furthermore, we seek to enable discussions on the methods presented and encourage any Issues to be raised for us to consider.
+The purpose of presenting these Cheat Sheets publicly is encourage transparency and standardization in the curation and preservation of research data formats.
+Furthermore, we seek to promote discussion on the methods presented.
+We welcome and encourage community contributions through the logging of Issues for us to consider.